Buffalo Grove Park District Opens Community Arts Center to Much Fanfare

 In the building’s former life as a synagogue, its corridors and gathering areas had standard pendant lights and exposed piping spread across high white ceilings.
 Today, the circular clouds and electric blue light rings that descend from the black ceiling appear to float above theatergoers.

-“We wanted the ceiling and piping to fade away,” said Michael Maloney, senior associate with Legat.
+“We wanted the ceiling and piping to fade away,” said Ted Haug, head of design at Legat.
 “The new ceiling design elements create a sense of drama and reduce the scale as people approach the theater.”